imixs/imixs-cloud/doc/SETUP.md

 # HA Cluster Setup

 Setting up Docker Swarm HA cluster for production is also an easy job.
 You can add additional Manager Nodes to your swarm to get high availability.
-A HA Setup improves the fault tolerance but can also be used as a worker node by default.
+A HA Setup improves the fault tolerance but can also be used as a worker node for management services like the proxy server.
 Docker recommends three or five manager nodes per cluster to implement high availability.
-See the section [Join as a manager node](https://docs.docker.com/engine/swarm/join-nodes/) in the official docker documentation.
+See the official [Swarm administration guide](https://docs.docker.com/engine/swarm/admin_guide/)

 ## Prerequisites